-So, when it comes to prostitution should we legalize it, or keep it criminal?
+So, when it comes to prostitution, should we legalize it or keep it criminal?
 Here are both sides of this debate.

-Keep it criminal.
+Keep it criminal

-When the Netherlands legalized prostitution in 1988, one of its main objectives was to curtail human trafficking and criminal prostitution enterprise.
-In spite of their best intentions, illegal brothels still proliferate and prostitutes continue to suffer abuses at the hands of pimps.
+When the Netherlands legalized prostitution in 1988, one of its main objectives was to curtail human trafficking and the criminal prostitution enterprise.
+In spite of best intentions, illegal brothels still proliferate and prostitutes continue to suffer abuses at the hands of pimps.
 Similarly, Nevada’s illegal prostitution industry is estimated to be about four times as large as its legal enterprise.
 If legalization does not in fact protect prostitutes, then it proves nothing more than a cynical revenue source for government.

-Prostitution promotes degrading attitudes toward women, and invites violence against them.
+Prostitution promotes degrading attitudes toward women, and invites violence against them

 And so, by the necessity to protect themselves, either from physical harm or from destitution, an overwhelmingly female contingent of sex workers find themselves at the mercy of the men they serve.
 Cruelly, society blames women for the violence committed against them, often postulating how she might have brought the trouble on herself.
 Rape statistics in Nevada, where prostitution is legal in most counties, supports the notion that degradation of prostitutes translates to females writ large: rapes in Nevada are 25% higher than the national average.
 The only way to oppose such attitudes (and realities) is to increase legal measures against those who perpetuate the prostitution industry.

-Legalization circumvents the most dangerous aspects of prostitution.
+Legalization circumvents the most dangerous aspects of prostitution

-Sexually transmitted infections are statistically lower in areas where prostitution is decriminalized.
+Sexually transmitted infections are also statistically lower in areas where prostitution is decriminalized.
 In rural Nevada, where prostitution is legal (and condoms and regular HIV tests mandatory), there has not been one case of HIV/AIDS diagnosed in a registered sex worker since 1986.
 Beyond all the practical benefits, legalizing prostitution brings sex workers into the fold of society, increasing their sense of belonging, thereby enhancing their feelings of responsibility toward others.

-Legalization can harness the sex industry’s potential to contribute to society.
+Legalization can harness the sex industry’s potential to contribute to society

-Legalization reflects the victimless nature of consensual prostitution.
+Legalization reflects the victimless nature of consensual prostitution

 The internet abounds with sex worker testimonials who attest to the satisfaction of a career in sex, and these personalities carefully draw a distinction between themselves and those who are coerced.
 One prostitute marvels at her great financial success, and draws feelings of “empowerment” from her work.
-Stories of satisfied practitioners and customers beg the question: why isn’t prostitution simply viewed as a normal business transaction?
+Stories of satisfied practitioners and customers beg the question: Why isn’t prostitution simply viewed as a normal business transaction?
 As the great variation in prostitution laws across the globe reflects, the illicit nature of prostitution is by no means an objective reality.
 And even if the ethical parameters of prostitution are unclear, free societies should, in principle, avoid restricting business transactions which do not harm individuals or society.